-It’s available to legal practitioners, media, and self-represented litigants who require internet at court.
+It’s available to legal practitioners, accredited media representatives, and self-represented litigants who require internet at court who don't have sufficient data on their own device or a provider.

 The service is not open to the general public.
 Access requires prior approval and a username and password.